build notes

 wxWidgets

-This is only required if you make a GUI build, which is not recommended (yet).
+This is only required if you make a GUI build.
 It can be found at wxwidgets.org.
-Note that I have not tested it under many supported (by wxWidgets) systems.
+Note that it has not been tested for many of the systems supported by wxWidgets.

 Dylan Harris